awsdocs/aws-amplify-console-user-guide/README.md

 python build_docs.py
 ```

-5. Commit code to your repo and submit PR.
+5. Commit code to your repo and submit pull request.

 ## License Summary